aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - Berserk does not have an SP dice cost.
 However, when the berserker trance is over, you lose a number of HP equal to the level of the Berserk ability (so if you have "Berserk I" you lose 1HP).
 In addition, the SP gained at the start of berserker trance is lost.
 If this takes the character into negative SP, it then loses a number of HP equal to half its level rounded down (this is in addition to the standard HP loss).
-- While "berserk", a character may not use Int based skills and has disadvantage on all Wis and Cha based skills while Berserk.
+- While "berserk", a character may not use Int based skills and has disadvantage on all Wis and Cha based skills.
 It has disadvantage on "Tinker" rolls.
 - While "berserk", a character cannot cast spells with a kinetic component and must roll a 1d6 when trying to cast spells with an incantation, losing the spell on a 3 or lower.
 - While "berserk", a character may not use abilities such as "precision attack".